C-And/Viral-Metagenomic-Thesis/README.md

 Script to carry out a statistical analysis of the data using built in function of humann2

 **Visual.sh:**
-Script t0 visualise the data - built in version not used in final thesis.
+Script to visualise the data - built in version not used in final thesis.

 **pathabundance2.cpm.anno.plc:**
 Data used for the stats and visual scripts. this is the output of the renorm script with metadata added.